cornelius/awesome-open-source/README.md

 * [Open Source Management Training](https://training.linuxfoundation.org/training/fundamentals-of-professional-open-source-management) - Free online course from the Linux Foundation about managing open source programs in the enterprise
 * [Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/) - Best practices of working open
 * [Producing Open Source Software](https://producingoss.com/) - Book about how to run an open source project
+* [Open Source Programs Survey](https://github.com/todogroup/survey) - Survey about motivations and expectations in running open source programs in a company
+* [Open Source in the Enterprise](https://aws.amazon.com/opensource/enterprise-oss-book/) - Mini-book with guidelines for enterprises how to use and create open source software

 ### Mentoring Programs